If you want to save as much money on your textbooks as is humanly possible this semester, this guide is for you.

 - Realize other students are currently taking (or are done with) classes you’re going to take

-- Agree to buy their books off them after the semester ends.
+- Agree to buy their books after the semester ends

 - Maybe even become great friends and journey around the world in a hot air balloon together